Mary Beth Buchanan: Daniel Zehr (2004)

 The case focuses on an Amish man, Daniel Zehr, who is seeking an exception to a law which requires that a photo be taken for one to receive legal residence in the United States.
 A lawsuit filed by the Amish is highly unusual in nature since the Amish hold a steadfast view that they should be non-confrontational.
 The lawsuit relates to a first amendment argument centered on freedom of religion.
 Zehr is a Canadian citizen.
 He is a member of an Old Order Amish sect that takes literally the Bible's prohibition of graven images, which is why he has refused to consent to an immigration photo.

 In June 2001, Zehr entered the United States and married his wife, Ruth Anne.
 He has since lived in Licking Township in Clarion County, Pennsylvania, about 100 km northeast of Pittsburgh, where he has raised two children.
 In December 2003, Zehr traveled back to Canada to visit his father, who had suffered a heart attack.
 On his return to the United States in January 2004, Zehr was stopped at the border and told that he had "self-deported" and could not return to the United States because he did not have a photo ID.
 As Zehr's religious beliefs prohibited photo images being taken, he stated he was willing to be fingerprinted and his lawyers argued that fingerprints are a better way to confirm a person's identity.
 Federal prosecutors refused the request and released a statement noting that a photo is crucial to Department of Homeland Security officials who do background checks of anyone seeking alien status or citizenship and denied such a request.

 In response to the denial, Zehr filed a lawsuit that argues that the photo requirement violates their religious freedom.
 Through filing his lawsuit against the photo requirement, Zehr risks being excommunicated from his Amish Sect for violation of their belief in nonresistance.
 The case was still pending as of 2004.
-Zehr passed away in 2013.